igormiktor/arduino-EventManager/README.rst

 Processing Events
 ~~~~~~~~~~~~~~~~~

-To actual process events in the event queue and dispatch them to listeners you
+To actually process events in the event queue and dispatch them to listeners you
 call the ``processEvent()`` function::

     void loop()